 On top of this building there are two beautiful minarets with a height of 17.5 meters and a width of 9 meters.
 When we shake one of these minarets, the whole building shakes, but because of the grandeur of the building, viewers only see the other minarets shaking.

-Perhaps the question is how can the minaret stay moving for many years?
+How can the minaret of Isfahan stay moving for many years?

 The answer to this question can be in some general factors, including the following: